 Safe water is the number one purpose for your water tank.
 Proper tank inspection can verify the condition of vents, overflows, access points and ancillary equipment.
 Tanks should be inspected every year at a minimum to ensure proper performance and longevity.

-Chris Wolfgram is a coatings manager and tank inspector who knows that water tank safety is much more than what you can see on the surface.
+Dan Zienty is a project manager and tank inspector who knows that water tank safety is much more than what you can see on the surface.